-Topic Answer Summary Individuals under 18 years of age must complete a work permit application and get a work permit before starting a new job.
-Child Labor 34 YES Minors under 14 yrs old cannot be employed in service on a farm during a school day or week for a total of more than 4 hours in any one day or 24 hours in any one week, and a maximum of 6 days per week.
-This does not apply to a minor under 14 yrs old who is related by blood or marriage to the owner or operator of the farm.
-Work hour restrictions for minors 14 or 15 yrs old:
+Topic Answer Summary Child Labor YES Individuals under 18 years of age must complete a work permit application and get a work permit before starting a new job.

+Minors under 14 years old cannot be employed in service on a farm during a school day or week for a total of more than 4 hours in any one day or 24 hours in any one week, and a maximum of 6 days per week.

+This does not apply to a minor under 14 years old who is related by blood or marriage to the owner or operator of the farm.

+Work hour restrictions for minors 14 or 15 years old: